feincms/feincms/docs/integration.txt

 -----------------------------------------------------------------------------------------------

-If the 3rd party application returns a response with status code different from 200, the standard views view :func:`feincms.views.applicationcontent.handler` return the response verbatim.
+If the 3rd party application returns a response with status code different from 200, the standard view :func:`feincms.views.base.handler` returns the response verbatim.
 The same is true if the 3rd party application returns a response and ``request.is_ajax()`` is ``True`` or if the application content returns a HttpResponse with the ``standalone`` attribute set to True.